jcguu95/curfew/readme.md

 + Add the apps to be killed to `./list/app_list`.
 + Add the users to be suspended to `./list/user_list`.

+To configure curfew time, alter the `main` shell script directly.

 ### Loggings

 All logs go to `/root/curfew/log/`.